 Acupuncture Salisbury

 Acupuncture is the most well-known aspect of Traditional Eastern Medicine.
 It forms an integral part of our treatment method here at A Pinch of Prevention.
-Peter undertook 4 years of formalised study of this ancient tradition, and he uses it with great success in his treatment programs.Acupuncture, unlike dry needling, involves the gentle application of fine needles to specific areas of the body.
-This is done to bring positive change to the system or area being treated.
+Peter spent 4 years studying this ancient tradition and has been able to use it with great success in his treatments.Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.

 Acupuncture Salisbury